 Despite the name, this opportunity isn't just for museums or Main Streets.
 Downtown coordinators, tourism or preservation offices, certified local governments, and heritage organizations, in addition to museums and historic main streets, are encouraged to apply on behalf of their community.

-A single tour typically lasts 10 months, stopping at six communities across the state for six weeks each.
+A single tour typically lasts 10 months, stopping at seven communities across the state for six weeks each.
 However, the MoMS timeline begins 18–24 months before a tour launches, during which time our team works closely with each host community and its surrounding region.